codesome/document-parser/docs/index.md

 * `stopwords`: "true" or "false"
   * Set it to `false` to ignore stopwords.
   * Default:`true`.
-  * [Click here](https://github.com/thecodesome/parser/blob/master/docs/stopwords.md) to see the words considered as stopwords in this API

 * `limit`: Number
   * Limit on number of words with frequency to receive.